hoseungme/request-typer/README.md

-# typebv
+# oas-builder

-A simple type builder and validator for Typescript
+An OpenAPI Specification Builder For Typescript